44xtc44/BUG-Playwright-fail-WebWorker-Extension/.github/README.rst

 |   Or see the repo I have created - https://github.com/44xtc44/BUG-Playwright-fail-WebWorker-Extension.git
 |   "npm install" in the package root folder then.

-(C) Extension manifest.json Version 3
+(B) Extension manifest.json Version 3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | Since Browser brands use different manifest syntax, copy from /tests/manifest/<brand>.
 |